-The first new DIT building to be completed at Grangegorman, the Greenway Hub provides a range of research laboratories and facilities for the Environmental Sustainability and Health Institute (ESHI) and start-up business spaces for the DIT Hothouse Incubation centre (HHI).
+The first new TU Dublin building to be completed at Grangegorman, the Greenway Hub provides a range of research laboratories and facilities for the Environmental Sustainability and Health Institute (ESHI) and start-up business spaces for the TU Dublin Hothouse Incubation centre (HHI).
 Funded through the Programme for Research in Third Level Institutions (PRTLI) and Enterprise Ireland, this five-storied research and innovation building is also the first building to be constructed on site using Building Information Modelling (BIM).
-This technology allows the contractor and design teams to utilise a full digital representation of the building and it’s functions to assist with construction.
+This technology allows the contractor and design teams to utilise a full digital representation of the building and its functions to assist with construction.

 ESHI facilities include spaces and laboratories for: